-Critical Incidents in a modified style by the author are used to index psychoanalytic concepts again modified in recognition of issues raised by Neuro-psychoanalysis.
+I modified Critical Incident Technique with colleagues to address complex contexts and index psychoanalytic concepts again modified in recognition of issues raised by Neuro-psychoanalysis.
 Psychoanalytic work outside the secure analytic office may lead to dramatic success or failure.
 The appreciation of underlying resistances, deeply held, bubbles up over a lifetime of experience disturbing the security of settled science but offering some clues of brain-plasticiy and creative re-framing that stave off for the present fears of dementia.
 I argue for examining the philosophical assumptions of clinical psychoanalysis and for further exploration outside the box of average expectable clinical practice.
-The Tufte style of presentation is deliberate chosen to offer links to explore and at times a map of what otherwise would seem meaningless ramblings rather than other forks on the trail, as yet unexplored or worse seen but unreported out of fear of shaming or isolation.
+The Tufte style of presentation is deliberate chosen to offer links to explore and at times a map of what otherwise would seem meaningless rambling.
+As a scout I think I find rather than other forks on the trail, as yet unexplored or worse seen but unreported, out of compassion fatigue, fear of shaming or isolation.